-Today, it was announced a body discovered over 17 years ago, washed up on Quay Island in Clare, was identified as being that of a person reported missing a number of months previously.
-He was reported missing in February 2001 and I may be wrong on the dates but the body was discovered a number of months later.
+Today it was announced a body discovered over 17 years ago, washed up on Quay Island in County Clare, was identified as being that of a person reported missing a number of months previously.
+He was reported missing in February 2001.
+I may be wrong on the dates, but the body was discovered a number of months later.
 There was no identification until recently.
 The family had to wait for 17 years for a decision on this matter.
-I have given a detailed proposal to the Minister for Justice and Equality for a central database in the country about unidentified remains so that there would be a co-ordinated effort with regard to information about missing persons and human remains.
+I have given a detailed proposal to the Minister for Justice and Equality for a central database in the country for unidentified remains in order that there would be a co-ordinated effort on information on missing persons and human remains.
 This has not been done.
 Each coroner's area keeps the information and there is no connection between one coroner's area and another.
-We need to do that.
-I ask that the Leader again raise this matter with the Minister for Justice and Equality.
-I had a Commencement matter dealt with here but I do not believe we should delay in bringing forward this proposal.
+We need to do this.
+I ask the Leader to again raise this matter with the Minister for Justice and Equality.
+I had a Commencement matter dealt with, but I do not believe we should delay in bringing forward this proposal.

-I raise the matter also raised by other Members of structural issues in Ardgillan Community College and some 29 other colleges.
+I raise the matter also raised by other Members of structural issues in Ardgillan community college and some 29 other colleges.
 We should not be in this position.
-I had the Minister here in the House earlier today to address accommodation issues in Rush and Skerries and he alluded to this problem in Ardgillan too.
-We have new schools built in the last ten years and we find that some of them are not safe.
+I had the Minister in the House earlier today to address accommodation issues in Rush and Skerries when he alluded to this problem in Ardgillan community college too.
+We have new schools built in the last ten years and find that some of them are not safe.

-I thank the Minister and the Department of Education and Skills for acting so swiftly to protect our children and teachers from an unsafe building.
-Our children are our future and they are getting the best education from excellent teaching staff.
-Both our children and teachers are entitled to a safe and excellent environment, to allow teachers to give our children the best education to prepare them to compete in a very challenging and modern world.
-I will continue to work for the parents and children of Dublin Fingal to ensure there is adequate, safe accommodation for our students.
-I will be very happy to work with the Minister to ensure that we achieve this goal.
-There is no point in having a situation where people, having fought long and hard to have accommodation for their child at school, find that the accommodation is not safe.
+I thank the Minister and the Department of Education and Skills for acting so swiftly to protect children and teachers from an unsafe building.
+Children are our future and they are getting the best education from excellent teaching staff.
+Both children and teachers are entitled to a safe and excellent environment to allow teachers to give children the best education to prepare them to compete in a very challenging and modern world.
+I will continue to work for the parents and children of Dublin Fingal to ensure there is adequate, safe accommodation for students.
+I will be very happy to work with the Minister to ensure we achieve this goal.
+There is no point in having a situation where people, having fought long and hard to have accommodation provided for their children at school, find that the accommodation is not safe.

-I thank the 11 Members for their contributions to the Order of Business.
-I agree with Senator Ardagh that we all need to take time to become familiar with the issue of the epidermolysis bullosa awareness week and the impact that it has on children.
+I thank the 11 Members for their contributions on the Order of Business.
+I agree with Senator Ardagh that we all need to take time to become familiar with the issue of epidermolysis bullosa - this is Epidermolysis Bullosa Awareness Week - and the impact it has on children.
 The Senator beautifully described them as butterfly children.
-We should all join with her in her advocacy and ensure that there is a pathway of care for young children with rare diseases and conditions.
-I commend the Senator for raising the matter.
+We should all join her in her advocacy and ensure there is a pathway of care for young children with rare diseases and conditions.
+I commend the Senator on raising the matter.

 On the allocation of home help hours and home care packages, we all share the overarching desire to see people's quality of life improve, in particular older people.
 That is why the State values the home support service which is at the core of what the HSE is doing for older people.
 It is worth indicating that, in monetary terms, the home support service budget has grown from a base of €306 million in 2015 to over €420 million.
 In saying that, it is important to acknowledge that the need is growing and that more people are looking to have home help hours allocated to them, as well as extensive home care packages.
 The 2018 HSE service plan provides for the allocation of over 17 million home help hours to 50,500 people.
 The Minister for Health has also secured a significant increase in the health budget.
 I hope, therefore, that the Department and the HSE will continue to improve existing services.
 If there is a blockage - to be fair, many of us understand there is a delay in the approval of some home care packages - there is a need to streamline the application process to make it user-friendly.
 I hope we can make that happen sooner rather than later.
 The point made by Senator Ardagh is valid, but it is worth noting, as I said, that there has been a significant increase in the budget for home care services.